bitshares/dev.bitshares.works/docs/development/testnets/public_testnet.rst

 2-4.
 Observe the config.ini file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Although you can use the default :ref:`cinfig.ini <bts-config-ini-eg-public-testnet>` file for the Public Testnet, it's worth to recognize the parameters.
+Although you can use the default :ref:`config.ini <bts-config-ini-eg-public-testnet>` file for the Public Testnet, it's worth to recognize the parameters.

 In BitShares, a seed node is a node that accept incoming P2P connection.
 Its address is hard coded in the program, so when a new node starts, it will connect to the seed nodes by default.
 Every node (including seed nodes) tells the connected nodes where other nodes are, so all nodes can connect to each other.